Skip to content

 system Host operating system load

-net Host network traffic situation
+net Host network traffic status

 Note

 If DataKit is deployed on a cloud host, you can enable cloud synchronization by setting the cloud_provider tag.
-After configuration, simply restart DataKit.
+After configuration, restart DataKit.

 For more details, refer to Enable Cloud Synchronization.